-The winter season can get pretty nasty in some places around Tundra North America.
+The winter season can get pretty nasty around Tundra North America and other similar places.
 There’s snow everywhere, but that’s not always a bad thing.
-Because snowboarders, skiers, and fat bike riders of all stripes can venture out and enjoy the cold outdoors.
+Because snowboarders, skiers, cyclists, and fat bike riders of all stripes can venture out and enjoy the cold outdoors.

 Related: Types of Cycling Sports

 Cruising on your MTB through breathtaking yellow aspen trees can be exciting, but the ears can get pretty cold.
 If you don’t want your ears to freeze up and possibly fall off (just kidding), you’ve gotta learn how to keep your ears warm when cycling.

 Your ears can get dang cold even when you have a well-padded helmet on.
 And the cold can build tons of unpleasantness into your overall outdoor winter-weather cycling experience.

 To keep your ears warm when cycling, use a cycling buff, a beanie, earmuffs, a balaclava, a neck gaiter, a helmet liner, a trapper hat, or an ear-warming headband.
 A balaclava is for most cyclists the best way to heat up the ears when cycling in cold weather, but you can try out any of the other strategies and see what would work best for you.